akvo/agrastat/docs/user-guide.rst

 #.
 The click on "+" button to add a visual to the dashboard

 #.
-AGRASTAT will ask you to ptovide
+AGRASTAT will ask you to provide the below information for the visual:

     * Title
     * Grid width